femboyfin/dbdideas/survivor_perks.md

 ## [Mettle of Man](<https://deadbydaylight.wiki.gg/wiki/Mettle_of_Man>) 📉 🗑️ 🧑‍🤝‍🧑

 - Now works while healthy
-  - Enables use against instadown killers.
+  - Enables use against instant-down killers.
 - No longer reveals your Aura
   - Removes punishment for using your own perk.
 - Now deactivates upon taking your shielded-hit